 “All transactions by a company need to withstand scrutiny that he purpose was a proper purpose, and the amounts were not in bad faith and or improper.”

-SmartCompany was unable to contact Oliver Wood prior to publication.
+SmartCompany was unable to contact the former director prior to publication.